carloslabra/pa-documentation/manual/post/post_processing_options_frame4.md

 # Output

-This section is used to define the output generation from P4.
+This section is used to define the output generation from Particle-Analytics.
 Allows activate the particles/contacts visualization files, activate special results or scale the results.

 ![Screenshot](img/p4_settings_frame4.png)

-* **File Type.** [GiD_Binary / GiD_Ascii] Allows to chose the type of output/post-process file written in P4.
+* **File Type.** [GiD_Binary / GiD_Ascii] Allows to chose the type of output/post-process file written in Particle-Analytics.
 The binary file reduce the file size, but no problems can be checked in the file.
 The Ascii file, allows to access and read the results directly in a text editor, but increase the file size.